esturcke/cmsc-636-data-vis/assignment-1/readme.md

 across patients.
 As an added bonus, the vis captures age demographic information by the width of each of the groups.

 Finally, I added the symptoms at each encounter, coded using color.
-The vis
+With 12 symptoms (stress was excluded as it was false for all patients/encounters), this is pushing the limits describing categorical data with color.
+Additionally, the encounters are very dense and so there is a lot of overlap between symptom dots.

+Still, you can pick up on trends of encounter density after injuries for some patients, whereas others already were having many encounters.
+Similarly with symptoms, some patients and a pretty strong increase in symptoms starting right after the injury, while others had many symptoms before the injury as well.

 ### Vis 3